andrescueva/GettingCleaningDataCourseProject/README.md

 # GettingCleaningDataCourseProject
 ## Files:
-run_analysis: code to download the raw dataset, merge sets, filter columns, and create the requested tidy dataset. tidydataset.txt: tidy data set with the average of each variable for each activity and each subject
+- run_analysis.R: code to download the raw dataset, merge sets, filter columns, and create the requested tidy dataset.
+- tidydataset.txt: tidy data set with the average of each variable for each activity and each subject
-codebook: describing each variable and its values in the tidy data set.
+- codebook.md: describing each variable and its values in the tidy data set.

 ## System:
 - rstduio: version 1.3